ndum/laravel-seb/README.md

 its mainly used to generate automatic seb-exams configurations with secure defaults options.

 ## Requirements
-Laravel 8, 9 or 10 with php8 and enabled ext-openssl, ext-zlib
+Laravel 8 or newer with php8 and enabled ext-openssl, ext-zlib

 ## Limititations
 Its can only be used for password-encrypted exams (client-configurations currently are not supported)